 Enschede has four train stations.
-Next to Enschede Central Station there is also a train station in Enschede Drienerlo (close to the University of Twente campus), Enschede Eschmarke and Glanerbrug.
+Next to Enschede Central Station there is also a train station at Enschede Kennispark (close to the University of Twente campus), Enschede Eschmarke and Glanerbrug.
 Enschede Central Station is easy to reach through multiple connections.
 Not only from the Netherlands but there is also a connection coming in from Germany.
 There are daily trains running from Enschede Central Station to Münster and Osnabrück.

 After a switch on Hengelo Central Station you can transfer to the trains to Zutphen and Oldenzaal and the international train to Berlin (Germany).
 Up-to-date travel information can be found on the following websites:

 www.9292.nl/en (door to door travel information)